Apl223/Portfolio/Cybersecurity/BugBountyBootcamp/Cross Site Scripting/README.md

    ### Hunting for XSS

   * The <script> tag are unlikely to work on their own, you must use different methods.
+  * HTML attributes:
       * onlick
       * onerror
+      * onload
   * URL schemes like javascript: or data:
-      * onload
+      * javascript: alert('Hello')
+      * data: text/html; base64, PHNjcmlwd...+"
+          * This scheme allows you to embed small files to the URL.